Barton Malow

 DTE Energy

-Barton Malow is proud to be part of Michigan’s clean energy future and is set to complete our largest renewable energy project since entering the market in 2008.
-The DTE Energy Meridian Wind Park in mid-Michigan has hit peak construction and is expected to be fully operational in Spring 2022.
-Located throughout Porter, Mount Haley, and Jonesfield townships, the Meridian Wind project will be one of the largest wind parks in the state.
-Once operational, Meridian’s 77 wind turbines will generate enough clean energy to power more than 78,000 homes.
+Barton Malow is proud to be part of Michigan’s clean energy future and has completed our largest renewable energy project since entering the market in 2008.
+The DTE Energy Meridian Wind Park in mid-Michigan is now operational as of April 2023.
+Located throughout Porter, Mount Haley, and Jonesfield townships, the Meridian Wind project is the largest wind park in the state.
+Meridian’s 77 wind turbines will generate enough clean energy to power more than 78,000 homes.

 Civil construction